Maya Hero Twins

 Two lively were-jaguar babies on the left side of La Venta Altar 5.
 The two were-jaguars depicted on Altar 5 at La Venta as being carried out from a niche or cave, places often associated with the emergence of human beings, may or may not be mythic hero twins essential to Olmec mythology and perhaps, or perhaps not, forerunners of the Maya Hero Twins.

 The Maya Hero Twins are the central figures of a narrative included within the colonial Kʼicheʼ document called Popol Vuh, and constituting the oldest Maya myth to have been preserved in its entirety.
 Called Hunahpu /myn/ and Xbalanque /myn/ in the Kʼicheʼ language, the Twins have also been identified in the art of the Classic Mayas (200–900 AD).
 The twins are often portrayed as complementary forces.

-The Twin motif recurs in many Native American mythologies; the Maya Twins, in particular, could be considered as mythical ancestors to the Maya ruling lineages.
+The Twin motif recurs in many Native American mythologies.
+Classical rulers often claimed to be descendants or supernatural ancestors who were linked to the Hero Twins or other mythological figures depicted in royal art.
+The Hero Twins were not always regarded as the founders of all Mayan dynasties.